Okpara202/js-observer-pattern/readme.md

 - Attributes:

   - name : the observers name
+  - action : How/ what text do we display when notifying the observer

 - Methods:
   - notify : informs the observer whenever a registered number is dialled